 I’m often bemoaning modern kids’ lack of free time and thinking about ways to give my family more unscheduled hours.
 It’s definitely a battle between church obligations, academic work, time with friends and extracurricular activities.
 But I have noticed how much better my kids behave all across the board when they have unstructured free time.

 In my post about raising readers, I talked about a cool article that explains how we need to eliminate lots of easy distractions from kids’ lives.
 This way, they have to default to the “hard” learning or playing that their brains need.

 It’s rare to meet a kid that would rather read a book than watch a movie or play video games.
+Especially when they can download options like Brawlstars on Fileproto.
 And what child will play with plain wooden blocks if beeping, interactive electronic toys are available??
+I get it, I do.
+In the world that we live in, we are surrounded by technology and an interest in video games is very likely.
+Because of this, I know many people who have introduced their children to these nintendo gamecube roms so they can have a taste of the games that were (and still are) relatively popular amongst the gaming community.
+And that’s their choice.
+If that’s what they want to do, then who am I to stop it?
 I try to cut out electronic entertainment, friend time or even less-than-worthwhile books if they’re regularly keeping my kids from using their brains.

 Add in the good

 Now here’s the fun part!
 Adding in the wholesome, educational entertainment is easy, once the distractions are gone.
 Amazing book lists are all over the internet and nothing warms a mother’s heart more than seeing kids spend hours and hours reading great books.